phodonou/firestore_repo/README.md

 # firestore_repo

-firestore_repo is a package that makes it easy to read and write Firestore Documents
+firestore_repo is a dart package that makes it easy to read and write Firestore Documents

 ## Overview